DuncanZh/msgraph-cli/README.md

 ## Examples

-See `samples` directory for more sample outputs.
+See `samples` folder for more sample outputs.

 **Authenticate with a credentials file**: